By Amy Hofmockel, Digital Learning Librarian & John Gargiulo, Supervising Librarian of Creative Technology

 The application may ask you to upload documents for verification purposes.
 The library has scanners you can use to scan your documents to an email or flash drive!

-You can print remotely from anywhere and pick up same day or schedule a 60-minute computer appointment and print from any library location.
+You can print remotely from anywhere and pick up same day, or use a library computer to print from any library location.
 Learn more about print, copy, scan, and fax services »

 Once you get your internet working, you may find our other Tech Tips useful.
 We recommend: